COSSAS/dgad/readme.md

 **Server**

-To initialze a DGA Detective server listening on port `50054`
+To initialize a DGA Detective server listening on port `50054`
 ```bash
 # listens by default on port 50054
 python dgad/grpc/classifier_server.py